This article may contain compensated links. See our full disclosure here

 This is Florence so you are really spoilt for choice with Florentine and Tuscan restaurants, Some favorites:

-- Restaurante Santa Elisabetta [Piazza Sant’Elisabetta, 3] – fine dining restaurant in historic tower
+- Restaurante Santa Elisabetta [Piazza Sant’Elisabetta, 3] – fine dining restaurant in a historic tower

 - La Strega Nocciola [Via Ricasoli, 16r] – seriously good gelato – you will go there more than once